 In Our Cuban Cuisine Podcast:

 - Cuba’s National Dish… Is not the Cuban Sandwich.
 What is it?
 And why is it called “old clothes”?

-Also Coming Soon: Cuban Drinks – History Of The Mojito & Daiquiri
+And Coming April 2019: Cuban Drinks – History Of The Mojito & Daiquiri

 THE BELOW INFORMATION IS A COMPANION TO THE PODCAST – NOT A TRANSCRIPT.

 Is Traditional Cuban Food in Cuba Low Quality?
 And Why?